DylanMeeus/springboot_jwt_blog/_posts/2016-07-11-bootstrapping-a-react-project.markdown

 ## Generators and Boilerplates

 A lot of tools have been mentioned in this post in relation to setting up different parts of a **ReactJS** app.
 If you don't intend writing from scratch, there are lots of generators and boilerplates that tie all these tools together to give you a great starting point for your app.
 One fantastic one is [React Starter Kit](https://github.com/kriasoft/react-starter-kit).
 It has a [Yeoman generator](https://www.npmjs.com/package/generator-react-fullstack).
 It's an isomorphic web app boilerplate that contains almost everything you need to build a **ReactJS** app.
-Another boilerplate is [React Static boilerplate](https://github.com/kriasoft/react-static-boilerplate), It helps you build a web app that can be hosted directly from CDNs like Firebase and Github Pages.
+Another boilerplate is [React Static boilerplate](https://github.com/kriasoft/react-static-boilerplate), it helps you build a web app that can be hosted directly from CDNs like Firebase and Github Pages.
 Other alternatives are [React redux starter kit](https://github.com/davezuko/react-redux-starter-kit) and [React webpack generator](https://github.com/newtriks/generator-react-webpack).

 ## Conclusion

-**ReactJS** is an awesome Javascript library for building large applications with frequent data changes.
+There are several tools that will help bootstrap your react app, we selected a couple that we consider are quite good to have your application up and running in no time.
+But feel free to search for your own tools, and if you think that we are missing something, let us know in the comments.
 Setting up a React Project should be painless!

 {% include tweet_quote.html quote_text="Setting up a React Project should be painless!" %}